Xerxes Canal: Archaeology

-The veracity of Herodotus' claims was doubted already in ancient times, but land surveys and geophysical investigations of the peninsula have confirmed the existence of the canal.
+The veracity of Herodotus' claims was doubted already in ancient times, but land surveys and geophysical investigations of the peninsula have confirmed the canal's existence.

-In the second century BC, Demetrius of Scepsis stated based on first hand information that there indeed had been a canal there, but he could not trace all of it.
+In the second century BC, Demetrius of Scepsis stated—based on first-hand information—that there had indeed been a canal there, but he could not trace all of it.

 Three separate modern land surveys, led by the Frenchman M. Choiseul-Gouffier in the 18th century, by T. Spratt of England in 1838, and by the German A. Struck in 1901, all found evidence of the canal in the central part of the isthmus.
 But as late as 1990 the length and width of the canal was in dispute, as was the question of whether the canal reached all the way across the isthmus or if ships were dragged through parts of it.

-A British and Greek collaborative geophysical investigation launched in the 1990s found through the use of seismic survey and sediment analysis that the canal had crossed the whole isthmus.
-Herodotus' account was vindicated as they also confirmed that the canal was constructed rapidly and that it was only used for a short period of time.
+A British and Greek collaborative geophysical investigation launched in the 1990s found, using seismic survey and sediment analysis, that the canal had crossed the whole isthmus.
+Herodotus' account was vindicated, as they also confirmed that the canal was constructed rapidly and that it was only used for a short period of time.

-Recent studies suggest the workers were both regular Achaemenid soldiers and recruited local Balkan people (Thracians and Greeks) with the legal status of kurtaš who were paid for and fed from the Persian treasury.
+Some studies suggest the workers were both regular Achaemenid soldiers and recruited local Balkan people (Thracians and Greeks) with the legal status of kurtaš, who were paid for and fed from the Persian treasury.